What is a pen licence?

 Why don’t teachers like pens?

-Many teachers prefer pencils because they can encourage their pupils to erase, rather than cross out a mistake.
-Erasing is the worst concept to introduce to children.
-They cannot learn from their mistakes if they can no longer see them.
-They should never erase – it wastes time and doesn’t even appear ‘neat’.
-Simply cross out the word and write it again.
-Presentation should come after they have mastered writing, not simultaneously.
+Many teachers prefer pencils because they can teach their pupils to erase, rather than cross out a mistake.
+Erasing is a bad for children to do as they cannot learn from their mistakes if they can no longer see them.
+I believe children should never erase as it wastes time and is unnecessary.
+It is important for children to get used to writing with a pen, as well as a pencil and if the child makes a mistake, he or she should simply cross out the word and write it again.
+Presentation should be encouraged after mastering writing, not simultaneously.

 What happens if a child writes neatly but does not maintain this?